wrf-model/WRF/README.md

  frames_per_auxhist9 = 8, 8,
  io_form_auxhist9 = 2
 ```
-Also a new section should be added (assuming it will get complex...)
+Also a new section should be added into the `namelist.input

 ```
 &cordex